 In order to be protected from tax at the time of use, expenditures from a START fund must be used at an accredited college or university (in or out of state) or at state-approved proprietary schools (private career institutes) in Louisiana.
 Louisiana has separate START K-12 plans which are meant to save for expenditures on tuition, books, and other costs of primary or secondary schooling.

-Couples filing jointly may each claim the deduction separately, effectively doubling the amount joint taxpayers can contribute and still receive the deduction.
-For example, if a married couple has three children, each parent may deduct contributions of up to $2,400 per child, for a possible total deduction of $14,400 (3 children x $2,400 maximum deduction x 2 parents).
+Couples filing jointly in Louisiana may each claim the deduction separately, effectively doubling the amount that joint taxpayers can contribute while still receiving the deduction.
+For example, if a married couple has three children, each parent may deduct contributions of up to $2,400 per child, for a possible total deduction of $14,400 annually (three children x $2,400 [maximum deduction] x two parents).

-Louisiana residents trying to decide whether or not they should use the Louisiana START 529 savings plan versus other savings vehicles, need to account for the potential tax savings of their Louisiana state income tax deduction for contributing.
-Keep in mind that residents do not receive a Louisiana income tax deduction for contributing to any other state's Section 529 plan.
+Louisiana residents debating whether or not they should contribute to a Louisiana START 529 savings plan (versus other savings vehicles) should account for the large potential savings on their Louisiana state income tax deduction.
+Another advantage of using the START plan is that, depending on your income level, the state will match up to 14% of deposits each year with earnings enhancements.
+Louisiana residents do not receive an income tax deduction for contributing to any other form of Section 529 plan.

 Considering that the top income tax bracket in Louisiana is 6%, each $2,400 contribution to the Louisiana START 529 savings plan may save a taxpayer up to $144 at tax time.
 While this is attractive, it still may not offset the benefits of using other non-deductible college savings accounts such as a Coverdell Education Savings Account (ESA) or UTMA Custodial Account.